-The Acolyte Ministry provides youth with a meaningful opportunity to be involved and serve helpers and attendants in the worship service.
+The acolyte ministry provides youth and adults with a meaningful opportunity to be involved and serve helpers and attendants in the worship service.
 The acolytes’ duties include lighting and extinguishing the altar candles and in assisting with the offering and other duties during the services.
 The acolyte youth develops responsibility to be on time and fulfill his/her obligations.
 It takes a little courage initially to stand up before the congregation and perform these duties.

 Saint Timothy’s Acolytes: Our acolytes serve by lighting altar candles and assisting with receiving offering, and in the sacraments of Baptism and Holy Communion.
-Acolytes serve from 5th grade to about 9th grade.
-Service may continue for longer if desired.
+Youth acolytes typically begin serving around the 5th or 6th grade.

 At the Traditional, 8:30 a.m. service and other traditional services, acolytes wear a white robe.
 These robes are found in the cabinet in the music room.
-At the 11:00 a.m. contemporary service, acolytes are to wear slacks, skirts, or dresses.
-Shorts, sweatshirts and t-shirts are not appropriate attire for leading worship.
+At 11 a.m. contemporary service, acolytes are to wear slacks, skirts, or dresses.
+Shorts, sweatshirts, and t-shirts are not appropriate attire for leading worship.

 At both services, the acolyte lights the candles by the altar and the Paschal candle during the Easter season.

 Offering - Acolytes help collect the offering by giving the two offering plates to the ushers at the beginning of the collection.
-At the end of the offering, the acolyte stands on the top step and receives the offering plates from the pastor after they were presented at the altar.
+At the end of the offering, the acolyte stands in the chancel and receives the offering plates from the pastor after they are presented at the altar.

-At the close of the service, during the singing of the final hymn, the acolyte returns to the altar table and extinguishes the candles.
-At the traditional service, the acolyte waits until the choir begins to move before they begin the extinguish the candles.
+At the close of the service, during the singing of the final hymn, the Acolytes return to the altar table and extinguish the candles.
+At the traditional service, the acolyte waits until the choir begins to move before they begin to extinguish the candles.

 In summary, acolytes:

-• Assist with serving of communion, Baptism and other service during the service as needed by the ministers
+- Assist with serving of Holy Communion, Baptism and other service during the service as needed by the ministers

-• By carrying the symbols of our faith they are an important part of our worship services in the sanctuary
+- By carrying the symbols of our faith, they are an important part of our worship services in the nave